stackgrinder/shoestrap-3/README.md

 The logic behind it and a big part of it's code was taken from the amazing [Roots theme](http://rootstheme.com ).
 It is built in a modular way, allowing developers to properly organize their code and templates.

-### Caution to themers:
-Before changing your theme's css, we suggest that you first use the customizer to apply any colors etc.
-If you find that you need something more, then DO NOT edit the assets/css/app.css file.
-This theme includes a PHP-Less compiler, so you can use lesscss styles in your theme and take full advantage of its nesting, mixins etc.
-You can even directly use bootstrap's mixins when writing your less styles.
-To learn more about Less-CSS, please take a look at http://lesscss.org/ Of course if you don't want to use less, you can simply write your own CSS, but again NOT in the assets/css/app.css file.
-Instead, use the assets/css/app.less file.
-When a change in that file is detected, the less compiler minifies it and the output is written in the assets/css/app.css file.
-If you apply your changes and you don't see them applied in your theme, please make sure that it is writable and your server has write permissions for the assets/css/app.css file.

-## Automatic Updates

-This theme provides automatic updates.
-When you get this theme from http://bootstrap-commerce.com/downloads/downloads/shoestrap/ a licence key will be emailed which when entered and activated will provide you with automatic updates

 ## Features

 * HTML5 Boilerplate’s markup and `.htaccess`